KaceCottam/nimREPL/README.md

 number.
 If there is no command and no evaluation, this line is added to the end of the buffer upon pressing enter.
 The commandline can grow for complex statements.

+For now, long lines will be trimmed, and have to be shown by placing the cursor to the end of the screen.